LandSciTech/ccviR/CODE_DESIGN.md

 - Clicking on modal buttons: https://github.com/rstudio/shinytest/issues/227
 - comments about "shiny.testmode" being set are almost always red herrings and point out a general error in the app.
+- If snapshots keep changing by a small amount, add a Sys.sleep(1) to force the test to wait until it's ready